Jigoku/psybbs/README.md

 ##How to Install
 * Clone the master branch into your web server root
-* Edit include/config-example.php ans set the mysql options along with other settings
+* Add your MySQL server connectiont to include/config-example.php
-* Rename to include/config.php
+* Rename it to include/config.php
 * Navigate to index.php
 * When processed, 'include/top.php' will check if a database exists, and otherwise creates it
-* Log in with your admin details and click the 'settings' button in the userbar for extra configuration
+* Log in with your primary admin account and click the 'settings' tab in the userbar for further configuration

 ##Themes
 * default